-CCS has a sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
-CCS facilitates scientific interactions and enables efficient research using informatics and computational approaches.
-A variety of departments and centers at the University use high content and high throughout screening approaches—The Miami Project to Cure Paralysis, the Diabetes Research Institute, the Cancer Center, Bascom Palmer Eye Institute, the Dept. of Surgery, the John P. Hussman Institute for Human Genomics.
+IDSC has a sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
+IDSC facilitates scientific interactions and enables efficient research using informatics and computational approaches.
+A variety of departments and centers at the University use high content and high throughout screening approaches—The Miami Project to Cure Paralysis, Diabetes Research Institute, Sylvester Comprehensive Cancer Care Center, Bascom Palmer Eye Institute, the Department of Surgery, and John P. Hussman Institute for Human Genomics.

-Cheminformatics and computational chemistry tools—running on HPC Linux cluster and high performance application server.
+Cheminformatics and computational chemistry tools—running on Advanced Computing’s Linux cluster and high-performance-application server:

 - SciTegic Pipeline Pilot—visual work-flow-based programming environment (data pipelining); broad cheminformatics, reporting / visualization, modeling capabilities; integration of applications, databases, algorithms, data.